mrdeusvu1t/exception-handling/README.md

 Additional style and code checks are enabled for the projects in this solution to help you maintaining consistency of the project source code and avoiding silly mistakes.
 [Review the Error List](https://docs.microsoft.com/en-us/visualstudio/ide/find-and-fix-code-errors#review-the-error-list) in Visual Studio to see all compiler warnings and errors.

 If a compiler error or warning message is not clear, [review errors details](https://docs.microsoft.com/en-us/visualstudio/ide/find-and-fix-code-errors#review-errors-in-detail) or google the error or warning code to get more information about the issue.

+### "System.Exception should not be thrown by user code"

+You will get a warning message saying that System.Exception should not be used in your code during compilation process and in Sonar's output.
+Read a [discussion about using non-specific exception types for throwing exceptions](https://stackoverflow.com/questions/22453650/why-are-we-not-to-throw-these-exceptions) and [CA2201 rule documentation](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca2201).

+Ignore this warning for the task, but remember - *never ever throw an instance of the Exception class* (unless you have a good reason for doing this).

 ## Save Your Work